-Reflective Practice
+Reflective practice

-Reflection is a process of knowledge acquisition originating in practice and best suited to solving complex practice based problems (Schön, 1987).
-Reflection is about reviewing experience from practice so that it may be described, analysed, evaluated and consequently used to inform and change future practice in a positive way (Bulman, 2008).
-It involves opening one's practice for others to examine, and consequently requires courage and open mindedness, as well as a willingness to take on board, and act on, criticism.
-Ultimately and importantly, reflection in nursing is connected with professional motivation to move on and do better within practice in order to learn from experience and critically examine 'Self' (Bulman, et al., 2012).
+Reflection is a process of knowledge acquisition originating in practice and best suited to solving complex practice-based problems (Schön, 1987).
+Reflection is about reviewing experience from practice so that it may be described, analysed, evaluated and consequently used to inform and change future practice in a positive way (Bulman, An Introduction to Reflection, 2008).
+It involves opening one's practice for others to examine, and consequently requires courage and openmindedness, as well as a willingness to take on board, and act on, criticism.

+Ultimately and importantly, reflection in nursing is connected with professional motivation to move on and do better within the practice in order to learn from experience and critically examine 'Self' (Bulman, Lathlean, & Gobbi, The Concept of Reflection in Nursing: Qualitative Findings on Student and Teacher Perspectives, 2012).

-Gibbs model of reflective practice is used in the National Competency Assessment Document to guide nursing students on the process of reflection.
-Reflection must relate to situations encountered by the nursing students in their practice placement whereby learning is of value to the enhancement of professional nursing practice.
+The Gibbs model of reflective practice is used in the National Competence Assessment Document to guide nursing students on the process of reflection.
+Reflection must relate to situations encountered by nursing students in their practice placement whereby learning is of value to the enhancement of professional nursing practice.
 Particular situations may include a positive experience where something went well or a negative experience where the nursing student needs to think and reflect about what has happened and how to deal with the situation effectively if it occurs again in the future.
-Following each part of Gibbs reflective cycle, the nursing student must integrate his/her learning from the experience with theory to further inform his/her professional practice in the practice placement setting.
-Reflection has the opportunity to enhance clinical reasoning while having a positive impact on patient/service user care (Caldwell & Grobbel, 2013).
+Following each part of the Gibbs reflective cycle, the nursing student must integrate learning from the experience with theory to further inform their professional practice in the practice placement setting.
+Reflection provides the opportunity to enhance clinical reasoning while having a positive impact on patient care (Caldwell & Grobbel, 2013).

-The Code of Professional Conduct and Ethics for Registered Nurses and Registered Midwives encourages the use of reflective practice in the development of understanding for professional responsibilities in caring for patient/service user in a safe, ethical and effective way (NMBI, 2014).
-Being safe, effective and ethical is being mindful of doing what is right and good.
-It is being aware of the consequences of one's decision and action on the other.
+The Code of Professional Conduct and Ethics for Registered Nurses and Registered Midwives encourages the use of reflective practice in the development of understanding for professional responsibilities in caring for a patient in a safe, ethical and effective way (NMBI, 2021).
+Being safe, ethical and effective is being mindful of doing what is right and good.
+It is being aware of the consequences of one's decisions and actions on the other.
 To realise effective healthcare practice the practitioner must necessarily develop ethical competence (Johns, 2013).
 Ethical practice requires ethical or moral courage.
 It demands constant reflection and awareness of one's own practice and the effect it can have on others and the importance of advocating for what is needed to make the moral community strong (Canadian Nurses Association, 2010).

 The nursing student who engages in reflection as part of their learning can create an objective view of their progress and see what is going well and what needs to be developed further.
-Regular or daily reflection helps after an event such as carrying out a clinical procedure, engaging with patients/service users/staff, critical incidents or just a difficult day.
+Regular or daily reflection helps after an event such as carrying out a clinical procedure, engaging with patients/staff, critical incidents or just a difficult day.

 Clinical learning is also enhanced when nursing students are empowered to reflect on their experiences of the practice placement setting.